Talker-T2AV: Joint Talking Audio-Video Generation with Autoregressive Diffusion Modeling: Introduction

+Contrary to the common expectation that autoregressive decoding is slower than parallel diffusion, this factorization makes \textsc{Talker-T2AV} substantially \emph{faster} than dual-branch diffusion baselines.
+Because both modalities are encoded as purely temporal $1$-D latent sequences at $25$\,Hz and further compressed by patching, a five-second clip corresponds to only about $31$ autoregressive steps, and each diffusion head denoises a single four-frame patch instead of a dense spatio-temporal latent volume.
+The result is near real-time generation at a fraction of the parameter count, together with streaming output that non-causal diffusion cannot provide.

 Our main contributions are summarized as follows: \textbf{(1)}~We propose Talker-T2AV that decouples joint audio-video generation into high-level cross-modal modeling in a shared autoregressive backbone and low-level rendering in two independent diffusion transformer heads, avoiding the pervasive cross-modal entanglement of dual-branch diffusion transformers while naturally supporting variable-length output. \textbf{(2)}~We encode audio and video into temporally aligned latent sequences and fuse them via element-wise summation in the backbone.
-This design enables a single model to perform joint audio-video generation, audio-to-video, and video-to-audio without architectural modification or additional fine-tuning. \textbf{(3)}~Experiments on talking head benchmarks show that \textsc{Talker-T2AV} outperforms dual-branch diffusion transformer baselines on joint audio-video generation across speech intelligibility, video fidelity, and lip-sync accuracy, and matches or surpasses dedicated systems on audio-driven synthesis and video dubbing. \textbf{(4)}~To facilitate reproducibility and community research, we will release the training code and pretrained model weights.
+This design enables a single model to perform joint audio-video generation, audio-to-video, and video-to-audio without architectural modification or additional fine-tuning. \textbf{(3)}~Experiments on talking head benchmarks show that \textsc{Talker-T2AV} outperforms dual-branch diffusion transformer baselines on joint audio-video generation across speech intelligibility, video fidelity, and lip-sync accuracy, and matches or surpasses dedicated systems on audio-driven synthesis and video dubbing. \textbf{(4)}~Despite being autoregressive, \textsc{Talker-T2AV} is the fastest joint text-to-audio-video system among all compared methods---$24$\,FPS with $1$B parameters versus $\le\!0.41$\,FPS for $7$--$32$B dual-branch diffusion baselines---and additionally supports streaming, low-latency output that non-causal diffusion cannot provide.